goldinvo/goldinvo.github.io/src/content/cooking/fruits-vegetables/potatoes/boiled-potatoes.md

 ---
-layout: recipe
+grade: D
 title: Boiled or Steamed Potatoes
-grade: D
 ---
 <!-- stub -->
 **Pressure cook:** Bring to high pressure and cook for 8-20 minutes depending